 After several days, the problem came back.
 It appears that Windows modifies Reboot task on its own and enables Wake option.
 I found some discussions about this issue on Microsoft’s forums, but didn’t get a reasonable solution.

-So, I created my own solution: UpdateOrchestrator\Reboot fix.
+So, I’ve created my own tool: UpdateOrchestrator\Reboot fix.

-It’s a tiny program which disables Wake option for Update Orchestrator\Reboot task.
+This tiny program disables Wake option for Update Orchestrator\Reboot task.
 When you run it, it checks if this option enabled.
 If so, it switches it off.
 You should run it elevated or it will fail to update the task.

-To run in on regular basis, just create a new task in Task Scheduler.
-I scheduled to run it 3 times a day and hope that it’s more than enough.
+To run it on regular basis, just create a new task in Task Scheduler.
+I scheduled to run it every hour and it’s more than enough.

 Don’t forget that the program must be run elevated.
 I scheduled to run it from SYSTEM account:

-The program is available at http://eventlogxp.com/download/utils/UpdateOrchFix.exe and free for any usage.
+The program is available at http://eventlogxp.com/download/utils/UpdateOrchFix.exe and it’s free for any usage.